 • This — at least the trash part — is even affecting federal parks in densely populated areas, including the national monuments in Washington.

 Many immigration cases have been postponed — and for some, that might mean waiting years for their cases to be heard.
+For others, that means being sent out of the country as they await asylum.

 • Federal immigration courts have been affected by the shutdown.
 The result has been the postponement of immigration hearings for thousands of people, including those seeking asylum who may now have to wait years for new hearings.